 Hemp possesses an unusually long taproot system (growing up to 6 feet in depth).
 This enables the plant to search for water tables farther than where most other plants cannot reach thus, reducing the level of the competition for water and nutrients.
 This ability makes the hemp plant drought-resistant.
 The long taproot system also digs into the soil for nutrients, thus bringing them closer to the surface where other plants can easily utilize without stress.

-Hemp Plants Improve the Soil Structure and Texture
+Crop Rotation with Hemp: Improve the Soil Structure and Texture

 The long taproot system in hemp plants digs deep into the soil, thus loosening the compacted soil structure to improve aeration and biomass.
 Information from research has shown that hemp produces high root biomass after harvest.
 This biomass tends to accumulate in soil areas where mineralization is limited and store carbon, thus contributing to a sustainable cropping system.